-Who needs fiction horror movies when these true stories can give you the chills?
+Who needs horror movies when these true stories are enough to give you the chills?

 There is something about some people’s “out of the ordinary” actions that are just too weird to not be told.
 Movie directors do a good job adapting them to film, but they usually change true facts about the stories in order to suit their audiences’ taste.
 You can easily identify this when they hit you with the “based on a true story” phrase right before the credits.
 What does that mean?
 What part did they changed?
 Every single detail can mean anything or everything – especially when the story holds a crude reality that leaves you thinking “I can’t believe that really happened.”
 For that reason, I like true dark documentaries that do an excellent job of portraying this visually.
 If weird obscure stories catch your attention, you’ll love the following list that I’ve put up for you.

 This is one of those films you hear about because somebody told you about it and after you watch it, you tell someone else to go watch it – it’s a vicious circle.
 The documentary is about an American young boy who goes missing and after three years authorities think they’ve found him … in Spain.
 Turns out the kid is actually a man whose English is not even good – and you can easily tell he is not the kid – but somehow the family plays along with it.
 Worth watching it.